stupidpupil/voicepack_template/VoicePackWithRobojumperScript/Instructions/3_Notes_on_sound_files.md

 My understanding is the following: The sound files for the built-in barks often have an average loudness of about -10 or -11dB (relative to the maximum that PCM can express) with some shouts of pain being a bit louder.
-The average volume for these barks then reduced to about -14 or -15dB by the two 0.75 volume multipliers.
+The average volume for these barks is then reduced to about -14 or -15dB by the two 0.75 volume multipliers.

 I suggest that sensible starting point when creating voice parks is to:
 - target an 'integrated loudness' of about -14dB in the sound files, and